djmaze/resticker/README.md

     docker stack deploy -f docker-swarm.yml backup

+### Versioning scheme

+This project uses [semantic versioning](https://semver.org/).
+The docker images (under [`mazzolino/restic`](https://hub.docker.com/r/mazzolino/restic/)) are tagged accordingly:

+- `latest` - built from the latest `master` commit
+- `1.6.0` - one tag for each patch release
+- `1.6`, `1` - points to the latest patch release below that minor / major version (in this case `1.6.0`)

+It is recommended to pin to the latest patch version (e.g. `1.6.0`) and update the version manually (or using an automated process like [Renovate](https://docs.renovatebot.com/)).

+Look at the [CHANGELOG](CHANGELOG.md) or Github releases to find the latest version.

+Also, an image will be generated for each pull request.
+The tags are labeled `pr-xxx` where `xxx` is the id of the pull request.

 ### Restoring

 In order to restore files on a host where the container is already running via Docker Compose, you can use `exec`: